-The pilot program is an opportunity for the City to test regulations for food trucks in Campbell River.
-Up to four selected vendors will be permitted to operate downtown for up to 12 weeks during summer months following guidelines and requirements which have been approved by City Council.
+The pilot program would be an opportunity for the City to test regulations for food trucks in Campbell River.
+It would allow up to four selected vendors to operate downtown during the summer months following guidelines and requirements approved by City Council.